cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

     }
 ```

-3. Note that we added an additional **testcafe** container - one for the running the tests in Chrome and one for Firefox.
-If we only used one **testcafe** container then the **firefox** tests would have to wait for the **chrome** tests to complete.
-We also had to sprecify a different set of ports for the `testcafe-firefox` `container` so it doesn't conflict with the `testcafe-chrome` `container` ports as the containers in a [Kubernetes Pod share a network namespace to include network ports](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#networking).
 4. Navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 It will complete successfully: <p><img src="img/parallel/sequential_nested_success.png" width=850/> <p>So we have one set of `nodejs` steps, 1 agent and 1 `post` section.
 But we no longer have parallel tests and if you open the **Tests** tab of the Blue Ocean Pipeline Run Details view you will see that we only have 1 test result.
 It seems that the **firefox** test overwrote the **chrome** results.
 Also note that just like with parallel stages you can only restart from the top-level **Test** `stage`.

 ## Parallel Stages with Scripted Syntax